gidden/benchmarks/readme.rst

   thermalPower: float, GWd/tHM

+Some reactors utilize multiple kinds of fuels (e.g. fast reactors have different fuel types between their cores and blankets).
+In such a case, one must differentiate between certain parameters based on the fuel type, such as its burnup, core loading amount, etc. The specification allows for this situation by appending a fuelType specifier on the values of these parameters.

 The lifetime member allows for one of two types of values.
 If specific units and a value are given, then all facilities of the given class are assigned a specific lifetime.
 If it instead flagged as a distribution, facility lifetimes